nekitmm/starnet/README.md

 need to install python.
 I think installing Anaconda for that is by far the best option.
 After you got up the console of your choice and installed anaconda you use its native pip to install tensorflow (see above) and you should be ready to go.

-The whole installation should not need more than installing few software packages and typing few command lines!
+<b>The whole installation should not need more than installing few software packages and typing few command lines!</b>

 2. Where exactly do I put weights of the network?